que-rb/que/README.md

 # Experimental Branch

-*This branch is implementing a LISTEN/NOTIFY messaging system to supplement the polling system that is already in place on master.
-It introduces a single 'locker' thread in each process that is responsible for collecting jobs through both listening and polling, locking them, and passing them to worker threads.
-Please don't use this branch for anything serious yet.*
+*This branch is reworking the worker/polling system that is already in place on master.
+It introduces a single 'locker' thread in each process that is responsible for locking jobs through both LISTEN/NOTIFY and batch polling, then passing them to worker threads for processing.
+Feedback is welcome, but please don't use this branch for anything serious yet.*

-Advantages I expect from this architecture are:
+Advantages expected from this architecture are:

-* Advisory locks can be held by the locker thread alone, removing the need for each worker to monopolize a connection while it works a job.
-This should decrease the number of Postgres connections needed by each Ruby process, and let us better use tools like pgbouncer.
+* Advisory locks can be held by the locker thread alone, so individual workers no longer need to monopolize their own connections while working jobs.
+This means that each Ruby process can use many fewer Postgres connections.
+It should also let us make better use of tools like PgBouncer.

-* Using the recursive CTE to retrieve and lock jobs is currently an O(n) operation, where n is the number of high-priority jobs that are currently being processed by another worker.
-This slows things down at higher workloads, and I believe is why it's been difficult for Que to break past the mark of 10,000 jobs queued and dequeued per second.
-I expect that grabbing jobs in batches will break down this barrier somewhat.
+* Using the recursive CTE to poll for jobs is an O(n) operation, where n is the number of high-priority jobs that are currently locked by another worker.
+This slows things down at high concurrency, and may be why it's been difficult for Que to break past the mark of 10,000 jobs queued and dequeued per second.
+While the old worker system only polled for jobs one at a time, Locker threads can poll for jobs in batches, breaking down this bottleneck somewhat.

 * With LISTEN/NOTIFY, jobs that are queued can be picked up and worked immediately, even by worker pools in other processes.
-This removes the need for the `rake que:work` task to spam the database with polling queries on a tight loop in order to pick up work quickly.
-For worker pools in web processes it also removes the need for ORM-specific hacks to wake up workers on transaction commits.
-Finally, actively distributing jobs to Ruby processes should allow for faster locking than the polling query is able to provide at high concurrencies.
+This removes the need for the `rake que:work` task to spam the database with polling queries on a tight loop in order to pick up new work quickly.
+For worker pools in web processes it also removes the need for ORM-specific hacks to wake up workers when transactions commit.
+Finally, actively distributing jobs to Ruby processes should allow for more efficient locking than the polling query is able to provide at high concurrencies.

 The regular README follows.